ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Basically for all the data that you use in your program you need in some form its address in the RAM, without the address you can not access it.
-But what is with all the plain, value [object]{.obj} variables we have used before, we have never used addresses?
+But what is with all the plain, value [object] variables we have used before, we have never used addresses?
 That is true --- we used only names to access our variables, and the compiler mapped our chosen name to the actual address of the variables in memory whenever we accessed the variable.
 For most simple cases, this is the best way to access variables.
-Now let us assume we have such value [object]{.obj} type of variable declared in our program, can we access it without using its name?
+Now let us assume we have such value [object] type of variable declared in our program, can we access it without using its name?
 When we have declared it, it should reside somewhere in the RAM when the program is executed.
 Well, when we do really not want to access